Toushikmaiti/Loan-Status-Prediction/README.md

 📍 Task3 -> Choose the most reliable model
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. For Decision Tree and Random Forest, GridSearchCV was used to iterate through relevant parameters and refit the best estimator using 5-fold cross validation.
-2. The Random Forest algorithm and XGBoost Algorithm provides highest accuracy and also XGBoost algorithm givesthe AUC highest in comparison to other methods.
+2. The Random Forest algorithm and XGBoost Algorithm provides highest accuracy and also XGBoost algorithm gives the AUC highest in comparison to other methods.
 3. I can chose either Random Forest or the XGBoost model to Loan Approved Prediction.